Data-Science-for-Linguists-2022/Class-Lounge/guestbooks/guestbook_misha.md

 - **Possible improvements:** Along with your code that's returning an error, you could maybe include some commentary about what you were intending to do with the code or what you thought would happen.
 This often helps me think through what I need to do.

 - **One thing I learned:** It's my first time hearing about "plumbing a PDF"!

+Hello Caroline, your note about including comments is really great! there are times that I forget about that kind of stuff.
+It will make it easier for folks to offer suggestions to the code, so thank you!